How do you write a Dress Code on a Wedding Invitation?

 Your Wedding Invitation

 You can include your Dress Code on the lower left or right-hand corner of the invitation.
-Alternatively, place the Dress Code at the bottom centre of the design.
+Alternatively, the Dress Code can be placed at the bottom centre of the design.

 A separate Information / Details card